TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UpgradeToLts/Index.rst

 .. tip::

-   Extension Developers should regularly check the `Changelog <https://docs.typo3.org/c/typo3/cms-core/9.5/en-us/>`__ for Deprecations and Breaking Changes.
+   Extension Developers should regularly check the :doc:`Changelog <ext_core:Index>` for Deprecations and Breaking Changes.

 TypoScript

-* The `old TypoScript condition syntax is deprecated <https://docs.typo3.org/c/typo3/cms-core/master/en-us/Changelog/9.5/Deprecation-86068-OldConditionSyntax.html>`__ and will be removed in TYPO3 CMS 10.
+* The :doc:`old TypoScript condition syntax is deprecated <ext_core:Changelog/9.5/Deprecation-86068-OldConditionSyntax>`
+  and will be removed in TYPO3 CMS 10.
   The new syntax is based on the symfony expression language.
 It is described at :ref:`t3coreapi:typoscript-syntax-conditions` "Global Configuration" setting `[SYS][features][TypoScript.strictSyntax]` can be used to toggle support for the old syntax on and off.
-* Amongst others, `cObject FILE <https://docs.typo3.org/c/typo3/cms-core/master/en-us/Changelog/9.5/Deprecation-85970-FileContentObject.html>`__
+* Amongst others, :doc:`cObject FILE <ext_core:Changelog/9.5/Deprecation-85970-FileContentObject>`
   got deprecated and will be removed in TYPO3 10.
 This e.g. influences cObject TEMPLATE which now gives a deprecation message, if used with cObject FILE.